 This allows Honeycomb to reweigh scalar values, like counts, so that they are accurate even with sampled data.

 In the example below, our goal is to keep approximately half (1/2) of the data volume.
 The resource attribute contains the denominator (2), while the OpenTelemetry sampler argument contains the decimal value (0.5).

 If you have multiple services that communicate with each other, it is important that they have the same sampling configuration.
 Otherwise, each service might make a different sampling decision, resulting in incomplete or broken traces.
 You can sample using a standalone proxy as an alternative, like Honeycomb Refinery, or when you have more robust sampling needs.

 When a service calls another service, you want to ensure that the relevant trace information is propagated from one service to the other.
 This allows Honeycomb to connect the two services in a trace.

 Distributed tracing enables you to trace and visualize interactions between multiple instrumented services.
 For example, your users may interact with a front-end API service, which talks to two internal APIs to fulfill their request.
 In order to have traces connect spans for all these services, it is necessary to propagate trace context between these services, usually by using an HTTP header.

-Both the sending and receiving service must use the same propagation format, and both services must be configured to send data to the same Honeycomb dataset.
+Both the sending and receiving service must use the same propagation format, and both services must be configured to send data to the same Honeycomb environment.

 When using the